jcurtis4207/Juce-Plugins/README.md

 ### Modules
 Various modular components that can be easily added to a plugin.
 Includes:
+* DualFilter - a dsp module with highpass and lowpass filters
 * Meter - A simple stereo level meter

 #